 You will need an instance of Kinetica to run this demo.
 There are three options (in order of preference):

-- Kinetica on the cloud: The cloud version of Kinetica comes with an interactive notebook environment called Workbench.
+- Kinetica Cloud: The cloud version of Kinetica is free for small scale projects and comes with Kinetica’s interactive notebook environment called Workbench.
 This is the preferred mode for deploying this demo.

-- Free developer edition: The developer edition of Kinetica is a containerized application that can be run on your personal computer.
+- Developer Edition: The developer edition of Kinetica is a containerized application that can be run on your personal computer.
 Developer edition does not currently include Workbench.

 - On-premise version of Kinetica: Please reach out to email@example.com for a license.

 Access demo files

 You can access the relevant material for the demo from our examples repo here.